 Dunlap in Sequatchie County, Tennessee — The American South (East South Central)

 Location.
-35° 21.285′ N, 85° 24.089′ W. Marker is in Dunlap, Tennessee, in Sequatchie County.
-Marker can be reached from the intersection of Cordell Lane and Tennessee Route 28, on the right when traveling west.
-Located in the Sequatchie County Veterans Memorial Park.
+35° 22.296′ N, 85° 23.446′ W. Marker is in Dunlap, Tennessee, in Sequatchie County.
+Marker is at the intersection of Cherry Street and Rankin Avenue (U.S. 127), on the right when traveling east on Cherry Street.
 Touch for map.
-Marker is in this post office area: Dunlap TN 37327, United States of America.
+Marker is at or near this postal address: 227 Cherry St, Dunlap TN 37327, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on September 11, 2020.
-It was originally submitted on July 15, 2015, by Brandon Fletcher of Chattanooga, Tennessee.
-This page has been viewed 476 times since then and 74 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on July 15, 2015, by Brandon Fletcher of Chattanooga, Tennessee.
-7. submitted on October 23, 2017, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.
+This page was last revised on May 9, 2022.
+It was originally submitted on May 9, 2022, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
+This page has been viewed 92 times since then and 9 times this year.
+Photos: 1, 2, 3. submitted on May 9, 2022, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.